 Comfortable and quiet, if not luxurious

-The rooms indisputably comfortable, with super luxurious beds and plenty of space for the price (standard rooms start at around 350 square feet).
-In 2011, the hotel upgraded its technology, introducing flat-screen TVs, iHome docks, and Keurig coffeemakers.
+The rooms are indisputably comfortable, with luxurious beds and plenty of space for the price (standard rooms start at around 350 square feet), but they're also dated -- with furnishings in various patterns of gold and blue.
+They all have flat-screen TVs, iHome docks, stocked minibars, and Keurig coffeemakers.
 Most bathrooms are cramped, and some might find the decor a bit boring.
 Wi-Fi isn't free (charged according to connection speeds), and the minibar lacks gourmet options and elegant presentation.
 At least the unique position of this building affords astounding views from most rooms.

-The famous Top of the Mark bar is the highlight
+The famous Top of the Mark restaurant and bar is the highlight

 A beautiful lobby and the famous Top of the Mark bar are the most exciting features of the hotel.
 In addition, a staffed business center and small fitness center are below the lobby on the hotel's basement level, and the hotel boasts the "Room of the Dons" and "Peacock Court" -- a meeting room with famous wall murals painted for the hotel in 1926.

 - 24-hour business center, attended during the day; otherwise accessible by room key

 - Club InterContinental Lounge open to guests who pay an extra fee for access; it includes lounge space, free coffee and tea throughout the day, evening hors-d'oeuvres, and a small continental breakfast each morning.